ng-dst/cng-crypto-utils/README.md

 3. **Cryptography Utilities (`cu` directory):** This directory makes a set of `CU_` functions for encryption, decryption, hashing, signing, and key generation.

     - **Encryption and Decryption (`encrypt.c`):** Symmetric key encryption.
-The key and initialization vector (IV) are read from a key file and used to encrypt or decrypt the input file.
+The key is read from key blob, and IV is passed as an argument or generated randomly.

     - **Hashing (`hash.c`):** Hashing operation for files.